 Physical Activity

 Physical activity (or exercise) can improve your health and reduce the risk of developing several chronic diseases like high blood pressure, type 2 diabetes, and cancer, just to name a few.
-Physical activity can improve your mood, boost your immune system, and even help you maintain a healthy weight.
+Physical activity can improve your mood, boost your immune system, help you maintain a healthy weight, and is a great way to detox your body!

 I often recommend yoga and resistance training for physical activity, but as you are aware, there are plenty of forms of “movement” that you can do!
 But for the basics, especially if you’re just getting started, yoga and resistance training are where I would start.